 Selection criteria: Candidates should have a record of the highest academic achievement, combined with evidence of outstanding leadership ability, either on campus or off.
 More important than any other single criterion, candidates must have a mature and clearly defined career interest in a specific field, and must have given evidence of a potential for professional accomplishment within that field and strong personal motivation.

-Recommended preliminary application: Students considering the Luce are strongly recommended to complete the preliminary application.
+Recommended preliminary and internal application: Students considering the Luce are strongly recommended to complete the preliminary application.

 Application procedure: Students interested in being nominated should submit the following to the Dean’s Office by noon by the posted deadline:

 - A current, comprehensive resumé, including employment, activities and honors.
 This need not be limited to one page.

 - A signed personal statement of no more than 1,000 words outlining long-range career interests, how they developed and plans for pursuing them; experiences with and ideas about leadership, and reasons for applying to the program